taehun0530/taehun0530.github.io/docs/people/open.md

 <ul>
   <li>Development of machine learning potential and its application for oxide/electrolyte interfaces or semiconducting complex compounds</li>
-  <li>Investigation of defect structure sampling and electronic properties for oxides or hybrid perovskite using aiMD and hybrid functionals</li>
+  <li>Investigation of defect structure sampling and electronic properties for oxides using aiMD and hybrid functionals with advanced sampling method</li>
   <li>Data mining for battery applications; Understanding dynamical properties for electrode/electrolyte interfaces</li>
 </ul>
 ---